Graphic: Coronavirus deaths in the U.S., per day

 Track the number of reported new deaths each day in the country and in the hardest-hit states.
 NBC News will be updating the data in these charts between 6 and 7 p.m.
 ET every day.
 See the number of new confirmed cases per day in each state here.

-Since New York's first recorded death on March 14, more than 6,000 of its people have died of COVID-19.
-As of April 8, more have died in New York than in any country except France, Spain and Italy.
+Since New York's first recorded death on March 14, more than 10,000 of its people have died of COVID-19.
+As of April 13, more have died in New York than in any country except the United Kingdom, France, Spain and Italy.

 Around the rest of the country, New Jersey, Michigan and Louisiana have had the most deaths.